Ludian County: Economy

 Corn, rice, buckwheat, wheat, beans, potatoes are main food crops produced in Ludian.
 In 2014 there is 200 thousand acres of corn planted in Ludian.
-Amorphophallus albus are introduced to Ludian these years, in 2014 its planting area is 7500 acres.
-Peanut, sesame, perilla frutescens, helianthus, ramie, hemp, sugarcane, local tobacco are main economic crops planted in Ludian before 1949, after 1950 exotic tobacco became dominant in this area.
+The corm plant Amorphophallus albus has been introduced to Ludian these years, in 2014 its planting area was 7500 acres.
+Peanut, sesame, Perilla frutescens, sunflower, ramie, hemp, sugarcane, local tobacco are main economic crops planted in Ludian before 1949, after 1950 exotic tobacco became dominant in this area.
 In 2013, about 67.3 acres of tobacco were planted.
 Animal husbandry in Ludian largely relies on domestic pigs, bovini, horses, caprids, chickens and ducks, local animal varieties in the county include Wujin pig, Zhaotong cattle, Yanjin buffalo, Weixin buffalo, Wumeng horse, Zhaotong goat, Zhaotong sheep and Ludian chicken.
 In 2013, the total output value of agriculture was 1,526.58 million yuan, with 170610 tonnes of grain production and 27834 tonnes of meat production.

 Most enterprises lie in Ludian Industrial Park, which was established in July 2003.
 Until the end of 2013, 42 enterprises had entered the park, among which ten had an industrial output of more than ten thousand yuan: Haolong Cement Plant, Xingyu Company, Kunhua Chemical Industry Company, Lishi Company, Power Supply Company, Wanlong Chemical Industry Company, Huodehong Mining Plant, Lehong Mining Plant, Haolong Commercial Concrete Co., Ltd., Yunnan Hongsheng Tower Industrial Co., Ltd. In 2013 Ludian had an industrial output of 4,582.99 million yuan, smelting, nonferrous metal mining, cement manufacturing and food manufacturing played an important role.

 The 2014 earthquake had caused a total economic loss of more than 2,000 million yuan.

 Transport

 In ancient times Ludian was a courier station on the Tea Horse Road.
-There was a five-chi road built in Qin Dynasty.
+There was a five-chi road built in the Qin dynasty.
 By the end of 2007, there was one national highway of 19 kilometers (China National Highway 213), two provincial roads of 108 kilometers, eight county and town level roads of 289.3 kilometers in Ludian. six passenger stations provided transport lines to Zhaotong and Kunming.
-In Jiangdi town there were four major bridges: one iron chain bridge (built in Qing Dynasty), one steel girder bridge (built in Republican era), one double arch bridge (built in 1970s) and one highway bridge (built in 2007).
+In Jiangdi town there were four major bridges: one iron chain bridge (built in the Qing dynasty), one steel girder bridge (built in Republican era), one double arch bridge (built in 1970s) and one highway bridge (built in 2007).